Posted Nov. 29, 2019

 Why study Human Rights Law?

 Human Rights Law can cover many different areas such as Family Law, Health Care Law, Immigration Law, Civil Rights Law and Housing Law, so Human Rights Law doesn't mean just the rights of those during conflicts.
-Human Rights Law covers all jurisdictions at international, national and regional legal levels and specialists in Human Rights Law are required in a huge variety of capacities in many different types of organisations.
+Human Rights Law is a fascinating area of study because it covers all jurisdictions at international, national and regional legal levels, this means that specialists in Human Rights Law are required in a huge variety of capacities in many different types of organisations.
 Those with a good understanding of Human Rights Law can use their knowledge to help people, organisations and nations work together to improve the prospects of everyone.

 What will you learn?